10.2. Inheritance

 2. Directionality.
 Inheritance is a unidirectional or a one-way relationship.
 Unidirectionality means that

 An inheritance hierarchy with a superclass named Parent and subclass named Child.
-An inheritance connector, with an outlined arrow head attached to the superclass and the plain end attached to the subclass, joins the two classes.
+An inheritance connector, with an outlined arrowhead attached to the superclass and the plain end attached to the subclass, joins the two classes.
 An adjacent arrow points from Child to Parent, indicating that inheritance operations are unidirectional from the Child to the Parent.
 The same UML inheritance hierarchy, but the adjacent arrow indicates the Child can pass messages to the Parent.
 The same UML inheritance hierarchy, but the adjacent arrow indicates that the Child knows about the Parent but not the other way around.
 AThe same UML inheritance hierarchy, but the adjacent arrow indicates that a program can navigate from the Child to the Parent.

 (a)(b)(c)(d)

-1. the operations may only take place in one direction: from the child to the parent
+1. The operations may only take place in one direction: from the child to the parent

-2. the subclass or child object can send a message to the superclass or parent object, which can respond to a child's messages but cannot initiate message sending
+2. The subclass or child object can send a message to the superclass or parent object, which can respond to a child's messages but cannot initiate message sending

-3. the child "knows" about the parent, but the parent doesn't "know" about the child
+3. The child "knows" about the parent, but the parent doesn't "know" about the child

-4. it is possible to navigate from the child to the parent object but not from the parent to the child
+4. It is possible to navigate from the child to the parent object but not from the parent to the child

 3. Binding Strength.
 The binding between the two objects is very strong or tight because the superclass or parent object is embedded inside the subclass or child object (Figure 5).
 The strength of the bond implies the final two characteristics: